Zomega/garnets/docs/kothari.md

 ```

-Equation 23 is what stargen uses, but Kothari immediately simplified by
+Equation 23 is what StarGen uses, but Kothari immediately simplified by
 determining the maxium radius for a given material, and rewriting in terms
 of that.
 Equations 24-28 summarize this rewriting, and I will reproduce them
 here so the code is clear.